 Stephanie had the incredible experience of working for two years at The Institute of Child Study, a laboratory school of the University of Toronto.
 There she helped implement the Learning Through the Arts project, partnering community artists with ICS teachers to create rich and lasting artistic experiences for kids, both at their main campus in Toronto and the integrated kindergarten program at the Bloorview MacMillan Center.

-Stephanie is beginning her fourteenth year as a school teacher with the Durham District School Board.
+Stephanie is beginning her fifteenth year as a school teacher with the Durham District School Board.
 She has taught kindergarten and grades 1-3 in the past and is currently working as a Drama, Dance, and Vocal Music teacher at a public school in Oshawa.
 Always wanting to provide artistic experiences to as many children as possible, Stephanie happily runs many extra curricular programs, including dance groups and school choirs.

-This year marks the seventh season of Emerald School of Ballet and she is delighted to welcome back friends and cherished students.
+This year marks the eighth season of Emerald School of Ballet and she is delighted to welcome back friends and cherished students.
 Grateful for the meticulous and refined training she received throughout her life, Stephanie offers the same to her students and will work diligently to nurture the love of dance in all who walk through the emerald doors.